 For your first martial arts class it is best to come in loose pants or narrow legged shorts and a t-shirt.
 Jewelry, phones, toys, or other personal items should be left outside of the workout floor or mat area.
 Please bring comfortable athletic footwear.
 Please bring your own water bottle.

 Reza Terani is the chief combat instructor for street self defence.
-Reza has trained in Wing Chun for 40 years starting with the “White Cloud Kung Fu Society” under Derick Golden who learned his Wing Chun from Ip Chun but he already was a top combat instructor in England.
+Reza has trained in Wing Chun since 1977 starting with the “White Cloud Kung Fu Society” under Derick Golden who learned his Wing Chun from Ip Chun but he already was a top combat instructor in England.

 Reza learned the hard way both on the street and in the military and under the brutal English training method where broken noses and bleeding lips were the everyday norm.